ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### Type Comments (Legacy)

-In older code or for compatibility, type hints can be given in comments (e.g.
+In older code or for compatibility, type annotations can be given in comments (e.g.
 `# type: int`) as described in PEP 484.
 This was mainly used for Python 2 or situations where inline annotation syntax was not available.
 Modern Python prefers explicit annotation syntax, but you might encounter type comments or stub files in some codebases.